yohnwolfs/pager-editor/README.md

 Mainly divided into three parts: Pager Editor, Pager Market, Pager Server.
 This is the Editor Part.

 Technology stack is mainly React.
-Use backend api developed by nestjs.
+Use backend api developed by Nestjs.

 ![DemoPart1](https://i.imgur.com/PGVA9O9.gif)